 Regardless if you go solo or with a tour company, an entrance fee must be paid to enter Rinjani National Park.

-Depending on how many days you are in the park, will determine your final entry fee cost.
+However many days you are in the park will determine your final entry fee cost.

 Mount Rinjani Trek Tour Company Packages